flutter/website/src/content/release/breaking-changes/deep-links-flag-change.md

 ## Migration guide

-If you’re using Flutter’s default deep linking setup, there’s no need to manually set the flag to true anymore.
+If you’re using Flutter’s default deep linking setup, this is not a breaking change for you.

 However, if you’re using third-party plugins for deep links, such as: